-1. Examinations are conducted orally only in special cases with the permission of the Examination Board.

-2. Oral assessments take place individually in so far as it concerns an individual assessment.

-7:13(2)(l) of the WHW
+- 1. Examinations are conducted orally only in special cases with the permission of the Examination Board. - 2.
+Oral assessments take place individually in so far as it concerns an individual assessment.
+7:13(2)(I) of the WHW

-3. Oral assessments are public, unless the examination board has determined otherwise in a special case.
+- OC: right to be consulted - 3.
+Oral assessments are public unless the examination board has determined otherwise in a special case.